a-mhamdi/ros2/Slides/parts/subparts/turtlesim.typ

 == Turtle Drawing Challenge

-In this exercise, you will use `turtlesim` to create a square pattern using only *ROS2* command-line tools.
+Use `turtlesim` to create a square pattern using only *ROS 2* command-line tools.
 The goal is to make the turtle draw a perfect square without any programming.

 === What to Observe